juvalen/mb-checker/README.md

 ## TODO

-Specify wildcards in http return codes so as **5xx** will filter 500, 501, 502...
+Specify wildcards in http return codes so as **5xx** would filter 500, 501, 502...

 ## Author